 Posted by: David Scott

-access security, I/AM, identity and access management, identity management, IT security
+access security, business security, I/AM, identity and access management, identity management, IT security

 Organizations, from small through medium businesses (SMB), to large global enterprises, must control access: to systems, environments, resources, and data.
 Access is limited to, and by, individuals and groups; this means that access is effectively denied as well – or had better be!